cupy/cupy/docs/source/tutorial/basic.rst

 There are further two ways to use the optimizer directly.
 One is manually computing gradients and then call the :meth:`~Optimizer.update` method with no arguments.
-Do not forget resetting gradients beforehand!
+Do not forget to clear gradients beforehand!

 .. doctest::

-   >>> model.zerograds()
+   >>> model.cleargrads()
    >>> # compute gradient here...
    >>> optimizer.update()

 The other way is just passing a loss function to the :meth:`~Optimizer.update` method.
-In this case, :meth:`~Link.zerograds` is automatically called by the update method, so user do not have to call it manually.
+In this case, :meth:`~Link.cleargrads` is automatically called by the update method, so user do not have to call it manually.

    >>> def lossfun(args...):
    ...     ...